zerosecuritylab/starhackerz.github.io/_posts/2019-02-14-Remote Code Injection with Expression Language.md

 However, in second test case we demonstrate some tricks how an attacker can still develop a working payload and get remote code execution in black box if he cannot see any error message or stack trace.

  **First vulnerable Application**

 Suppose the following lines of Code are found in an application.

 ![_config.yml]({{ site.baseurl }}/images/RCE-EL/2.PNG)

 1.  index.xhtml gets “name” parameter from the request and sends it to bingo():

 ![_config.yml]({{ site.baseurl }}/images/RCE-EL/3.PNG)

 2. Bing() evaluates argument dynamically and echo the value of “name” request parameter to the browser

  ![_config.yml]({{ site.baseurl }}/images/RCE-EL/1.PNG)

 3. Example, the get request with parameter "name=" is sent and its value is echo in page.

-test
+test1

 PDF version of white paper can be downloaded from:
 [ExpressionLanguageInjection.pdf](https://www.exploit-db.com/docs/46303)